 - Three-point bed leveling with probing

-- Initially looked at a kinematic bed solution but opted for a fixed countersunk screw/spring combo, with two slotted countersinks sized and positions to account for thermal expansion.
+- Initially looked at a kinematic bed solution but opted for a fixed countersunk screw/spring combo, with two slotted countersinks sized and positioned to account for thermal expansion.

 Bondtech BMG-M extruders

 - I do enjoy the IDEX technology on the BCN3D printers but wanted something a bit more structurally sound.
-Lots of inspiration taken from the Stratasys Dimension 1200es.
+Mechanically, lots of inspiration taken from the Stratasys Dimension 1200es.

 Duet controller board(s) - Duet 2 Wifi, Duex5, PanelDue 7i

 Snap action homing switches for X, U, and Y

 - These have moved quite a bit as the design has evolved, I’m not happy with how they are mounted at the moment

 - Had a homing “oopsie” where the U assembly crashed into the X carriage, actually moving the switch mounting block, and messing up my calibration!